 - In the same bowl as the shortbread crust was mixed, whisk together 2 cups sugar, eggs, lemon juice and zest until smooth.

-- Pour over baked crust.
+- Pour over freshly baked crust.

 - Sprinkle fresh blueberries over the lemony batter.